Stormy Daniels spotted ghost hunting in Atchison, Kansas

-ATCHISON, KS (KCTV) -- Sometimes when we're out reporting on one story, we find something we didn't expect.
+ATCHISON, KS (KCTV/KSMO) -- Sometimes when we're out reporting on one story, we find something we didn't expect.
 That's what happened to KCTV5’s Nathan Vickers Atchison.

 You see, we’ve been working on a series of stories about haunted houses for Halloween and on a trip to Atchison, Vickers met someone else who’s interested in sharing stories of the paranormal.